 We get it – if we want our kids to succeed, we need to find ways to give them the best education possible so that they get the grades they need to get into the universities of their choice.
 But here’s some news: top universities are looking for more than just great academic results in their potential students.
 They want kids who are well-rounded, who excel not just inside the classroom but out of it as well.
 One way to do it?
 We say get them into sports.
 Not only will it benefit our children physically, sport also helps our kids learn important lessons they’ll carry with them for the rest of their lives.
-We speak to experts from top international schools in Singapore to get the lowdown on their athletics programs and to learn more about the benefits of getting kids involved in sports.
+We speak to experts from top international schools in Singapore to get the lowdown on their athletics programmes and to learn more about the benefits of getting kids involved in sports.

 GESS – International School